 You may also find that the wife's unmarried brother or sister is living with the family, but be warned, sometimes the wife's brother or sister is listed as being related to the head of the house.

 If you have a clue as to the date of birth or place of birth of your ancestor from a census return, it is possible to search on a site such as FreeBMD, Ancestry or Findmypast using only a first name.

 For example, I knew from the 1881 Census that my ancestor Isaac Dunkley had married a lady called Jane, and had had children between 1867 and 1876 and that they were living in Roade, Northamptonshire.

 Using this information I could ascertain that they had probably married between 1860 and 1867, so knew to concentrate my search for their marriage between these two dates.
 I then inputted this search into FreeBMD.

 This research showed that there was only one record during this time period, which was Isaac Dunkley marrying Jane Jannett in the Apr-Jun quarter of 1864.
 Going back to Ancestry, and adding Jane's maiden name to the search brought up one record - that of Isaac Dunkley marrying Jane Jannett on 26 September 1864 in Courteenhall, Northamptonshire, which is close to Roade.

-Wanting to add further proof that Jane Jannett was indeed my ancestor, I then, using the GRO Index, searched for my grandfather Herbert Dunkley, finding that the entry in the January-March quarter of 1867 proved his mother's maiden name was Jannett.
+Wanting to add further proof that Jane Jannett was indeed my ancestor, I then, using the GRO Index (the national index of births, marriages and deaths), searched for my grandfather Herbert Dunkley, finding that the entry in the January-March quarter of 1867 proved his mother's maiden name was Jannett.
 I had finally tracked down my ancestor's maiden name.

 This method worked well for me because my ancestor had a relatively uncommon name, but it may be more difficult to utilise this method if your male ancestor's name was John Smith.
 It is incredibly important to ensure that you have found the right person before adding them to your tree.